-- A. Espresso is a 1 fl. oz. beverage (30mL +/- 5mL) made from ground coffee, poured from 1 side of a double portafilter in 1 continuous extraction. - B. Coffee is the accumulation of roasted product of the seed of the fruit of a plant of the genus Coffea. - C. Coffee may not have any additives, flavorings, colorings, perfumes, aromatic substances, liquids, powders, etc. of any kind added at any point between the time the coffee is picked (as cherry) to when it is extracted into beverage.
-Substances utilized during growing, cultivation, and primary processing of the coffee are permitted (fertilizers, etc.).
+- A. Espresso is a 1 fl. oz. beverage (30mL +/- 5mL) made from ground coffee, poured from 1 side of a double portafilter in 1 continuous extraction. - B. Coffee is the accumulation of roasted product of the seed of the fruit of a plant of the genus Coffea. - C. For the purposes of this competition, no additives of any kind may be added to coffee after it reaches the "green coffee" stage, i.e., seeds of the Coffea genus, dried as a part

-- D. Whole bean coffee may be a blend, single-region, single-country, single-farm, etc. - E. All judges must be served a full espresso.
+- of the post- harvest process, and free from all pericarp layers.
+This includes exposure to aromatic substances, flavorings, perfumes, liquids, powders, etc. - D. Whole bean coffee may be a blend, single-region, single-country, single-farm, etc. - E. All judges must be served a full espresso.
 If the shot does not comply with the espresso definition, then taste and/or tactile scores will reflect the resulting sensory experience.
 Espresso may be prepared with various amounts of coffee. - F. Espresso will be brewed on a machine with brewing temperature set to between 90.5-96 degrees Celsius (195-205 degrees Fahrenheit). - G. The espresso machine brewing pressure will be set between 8.5 and 9.5 bars. - H. Extraction times between 2 pairs of espresso extractions must be within a 3.0 second variance, otherwise a "no" will be given for "Extraction time."
 A 20-30 second extraction time is recommended, but not mandatory. - I. Crema should be present when espresso is served, with no break in coverage. - J. Espresso must be served in a vessel from which judges must be able to drink as required without any functional detriment to their ability to score accurately; this includes but is not exclusive to: vessel being too hot, unable to hold and drink from vessel safely, judges unable to execute espresso evaluation protocol.
 Espresso must be served to the judges with an appropriate spoon, napkin, and unflavoured water, otherwise the competitor will receive a reduced score in "Attention to detail."
 Cups, water, spoons and napkins will be provided on site.
 Sponsor ceramics will be available for use on site.
-ACME Roman, tasters and espresso ranges will be available in limited colours.

-K. Nothing other than ground coffee and water may be placed in the portafilters, otherwise the espresso will receive o points on all scores available on the technical and sensory scoresheets in the espresso category.
+ACME Roman, tasters and espresso ranges will be available in limited colours. - K. Nothing other than ground coffee and water may be placed in the portafilters, otherwise the espresso will receive o points on all scores available on the technical and sensory scoresheets in the espresso category.